-Ready to learn how to grow your 4c natural hair?
+Ready to learn how to grow your 4c natural hair, the right way?
 Let’s do this!

 What is 4c Natural Hair?

-4c natural hair, the tightest of all the natural hair textures, has a unique z and/or s pattern.
-This pattern plays a large role in why growing Type 4c natural hair seems impossible.
+4c natural hair, the tightest of all the natural hair textures, has a s pattern that is very tight and coily.
+This pattern plays a large role in why 4c experiences issues with length retention.